 Have you ever met or been in a close relationship with an African woman who has a bachelor’s, master’s or Ph.D.
 Degree?
 How would you describe her behaviour in a general point of view?
 Did you notice anything strange?

 Single women in Africa consist of those who claim to be too educated, thinking that the only ones who deserve them must be a man of their equal or higher status.
-In America, the rate of single, educated women are n the black community.
+In America, there is also a high rate of single, educated women, mostly in the black community.
 If this continues, it demolishes the strong African family bond we used to have.
 I am not against education for African women, but I am against the way they have misused the knowledge they acquired.
 It does not serve the real purpose; instead, it’s destroying the gap between the African man and woman.
-We can use this acquired knowledge of ours to uplift others and, most importantly, improve the society, which is, at the moment, broken.
+We can use this acquired knowledge of ours to uplift others and, most importantly, improve the society, which is, presently, broken.
 As always, it’s my opinion.